capaj/hraj.eu/specs.md

 - **API Integration**: Third-party calendar and payment services

 ### Scalability Considerations

 - **Database Optimization**: Efficient data queries and indexing
 - **Caching Strategy**: Redis for session and data caching
 - **CDN Integration**: Global content delivery
 - **Microservices**: Service-oriented architecture for growth

----

-*This specification document reflects the current state of the hraj.eu platform as of December 2024.
-Features and specifications may evolve based on user feedback and platform growth.*